 2. You ARE absolutely the expert of your child.

 Never underestimate your power as a parent.
-Parent teacher conferences, child study team meetings and academic/behavioral intervention meetings are nerve wracking.
+Parent-teacher conferences, child study team meetings and academic/behavioral intervention meetings are nerve-wracking.
 Many parents feel uncomfortable speaking up for their children in meetings at school.
-Some parents even feel as if they are being scrutinized or criticised in meetings and sometimes they are being judged.
+Some parents even feel as if they are being scrutinized or criticized in meetings and sometimes they are being judged.
 We agreed that school personnel are humans and sometimes humans who don’t yet have all of the information, judge.
 You know your child’s birth story, you can attest to their journey of meeting developmental milestones and you are with them when they are working independently at home to complete homework assignments.
 These are the questions that school psychologists and learning specialists explore when determining how a child learns and/or processes information.
-This vital information can only come from a parent, guardian or other adult who regularly interacts with the child outside of school.
+This vital information can only come from a parent, guardian or another adult who regularly interacts with the child outside of school.
 See, you ARE the expert of your child.

 3. Your being the expert of your child does not mean that the teacher is not the expert of teaching.